 One of the best things about Seattle is all of the amazing food, coffee, and nightlife.
 With craft breweries, independent roasters, and a general appreciation for all things fresh and local, there’s a reason this city is a destination for foodies and coffee enthusiasts from all over.
 I’ve collected my favorite places to eat in Seattle, as well as where to find the best coffee in Seattle, and the best bars in Seattle.

 Coffee is deeply ingrained into the culture of Seattle.
 Known as the home of Starbucks, most coffee-lovers dream of visiting this city.
-However, Starbucks is the last place you should visit for coffee while you’re here.
+However, Starbucks is the last place you should visit for coffee while you’re here!
 There are so many amazing local roasters, producers, and cafes.
 Be sure to try as many as you can!

 Bauhaus // 2001 NW Market Street